In Astrology, Each Planet Has Symbols and Meanings: Learn What They Are To Understand Your Birth Chart

 In traditional astrology, two planets were considered to be especially lucky and associated with positive happenings: Jupiter and Venus, which were labeled the benefics because of the goodness and expansion they were believed to bring.
 Saturn and Mars were traditionally considered the malefics, which were associated with challenges and troubles, and viewed in a more negative light.

-However, Gailing emphasizes that in modern astrology no planets are considered better or worse than others because each planet offers lessons and consideration in specific life areas.
+However, Gailing emphasizes that in modern astrology no one planet is considered better or worse than others in astrology because each planet offers lessons and symbols in consideration with specific life areas.
 Any planet's vibe can feel difficult at any point and depending on which realm of life it's touching; Mars and Saturn, along with all the other planets, offer lessons that can be extremely beneficial and positive and encourage personal growth.

 The Wellness Intel You Need—Without the BS You Don't